Root Canal Treatment

 If you answered yes to any of these questions then your tooth may be dying and in need of root canal therapy.

-Here at First Choice Dental it’s our goal to try and avoid root canals by keeping teeth healthy, strong and alive by practicing preventative dentistry.
-IF however you do need root canal therapy you can rest assured you’ll be taken care of every step of the way.
+If however you do need root canal therapy you can rest assured you’ll be taken care of every step of the way.

 At First Choice Dental, root canals are done with the protection of a rubber dam to prevent any bacteria from invading the nerve space and under the magnification of a microscope allowing Dr Henry to achieve the best results possible.